cheese-cakee/Benchmarking-GEMM/README.md

 }
 ```

 We constantly write to memory (`C[i * N + j]`) inside the innermost loop.
 Writing to RAM is incredibly slow.
-On large matrices this collapses performance due to write-through traffic saturating memory bandwidth.
+On large matrices this collapses performance due to write through traffic saturating memory bandwidth.

 ### 2. Register Optimization